 326. African Politics.
 (NW) (S)

 An exploration of the socio-economic and political challenges facing Sub-Saharan Africa since independence.
 This course will focus specifically on the prospects for socio-economic development and democracy in Sub-Saharan Africa, with an investigation into foreign aid, corruption, and NEPAD.
 Prerequisite: GOV 224 or permission of the instructor.
 Same as GOV 326.
-McSherry
+Dicklitch

 333. African American History.
 (S)